effigies/testing-scientific-software/presentation.md

 --

+"Unfortunately, the [...] procedure still allowed us to obtain reasonable refinement values for the wrong structures."

+--

 "We very sincerely regret [...] subsequent research efforts that were unproductive as a result of our original findings."

+---

+# Why do we test software?

+* Checking your work:

+  * Do you reproduce known results?
+  * Do novel inputs produce reasonable outputs?

+--

+* Clarity

+  * The test is an alternative specification of the tested code

+--

+* Assurance

+  * Make changes with the confidence that your tests will catch unintended consequences

 ---